rakutentech/android-buildconfig/publish/README.md

 ### 3. Apply publishing scripts

-Next you can apply either `config/publish/bintray.gradle` or `config/publish/artifactory.gradle` in the `build.gradle` file for the module you wish to publish.
+Next, in the `build.gradle` file for the module you wish to publish, you can apply the `config/publish/android.gradle` script and configure your publications.

+Note that you publications must be configured inside the `afterEvaluate` phase.
+This is because the Android components which will be published aren't create until this phase.

+You can also apply either the `config/publish/bintray.gradle` or `config/publish/artifactory.gradle` scripts to configure the repos where your artifacts will be published.
 If you are using Bintray's [OSS Jfrog Artifactory](https://oss.jfrog.org/) for snapshots, you can apply the Artifactory script in the case that you're publishing a snapshot version.

 ```
 apply from: '../config/publish/android.gradle'
+// Must be configured inside afterEvaluate phase because Android components are only available here
+afterEvaluate {
     publishing {
       publications {
         myAndroidLibraryName(MavenPublication, androidArtifact())
+      }
     }
 }

 def isSnapshot = project.version.contains('-')